Lecturer in Biochemistry

 • I specialise in disease diagnosis and classification, with a particular emphasis on cancer.

-• Co-founder of a company spinning out of the University of Oxford to drive development of my diagnostics technology.
+• Co-founder and CEO of Oxomics, a University of Oxford spinout developing our cancer diagnostics technology.

 • Fellow of the Higher Education Academy (FHEA).